MicrosoftDocs/cpp-docs/docs/data/oledb/ctable-open.md

  [in] The **DBID** of the table to open.

  *pPropSet*
  [in] A pointer to an array of [DBPROPSET](https://msdn.microsoft.com/en-us/library/ms714367.aspx) structures containing properties and values to be set.
-See [Property Sets and Property Groups](https://msdn.microsoft.com/en-us/library/ms713696.aspx) in the *OLE DB Programmer's Reference* in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+See [Property Sets and Property Groups](https://msdn.microsoft.com/en-us/library/ms713696.aspx) in the *OLE DB Programmer's Reference* in the Windows SDK.
 The default value of NULL specifies no properties.

  `ulPropSets`
  [in] The number of [DBPROPSET](https://msdn.microsoft.com/en-us/library/ms714367.aspx) structures passed in the *pPropSet* argument.